-Yes, you can.
+Yes, you can get a mortgage using retained profits!
 If you’re a business owner, and you haven’t used your profit yet, you might want to use that retained profit to get a mortgage.
-It can be difficult to do this because some lenders don’t like to accept your profit as an income amount.
+However, it can be difficult to do this because some lenders don’t like to accept your profit as an income amount.

 The way mortgage lenders calculate affordability if you’re a business owner is usually by looking at your dividend income on top of your salary.
 But quite often, your retained profits work out much higher than your dividend income and salary combined, so it’s pretty natural to want to use that amount instead because it can mean you could borrow more.